 See the Real-time Customer Profile overview for more information.

 Adobe Experience Platform Data Science Workspace uses machine learning and artificial intelligence to gain insights from data stored within Experience Platform.
 Data Science Workspace allows data scientists to build recipes based on XDM Individual Profile and XDM ExperienceEvent data about customers and their activities, facilitating predictions such as buying propensity and recommended offers that the individual is likely to appreciate and use.

-With Data Science Workspace, data scientists can easily create intelligent services APIs powered by machine learning.
+With Data Science Workspace, data scientists can easily create intelligent service APIs powered by machine learning.
 These services work with other Adobe solutions, including Adobe Target and Adobe Analytics Cloud, to help you automate personalized, targeted digital experiences.

 For more information on using Experience Platform data to power insights, see the Data Science Workspace overview.

 Now that you better understand the role of schemas throughout Experience Platform, you are ready to start composing your own.
-To continue supplementing your learning, start by reading the suggested documentation and watch the video below.

 To learn design principles and best practices for composing schemas to be used with Experience Platform, begin by reading the basics of schema composition.
 For step-by-step instructions on how to create a schema, see the tutorials on creating a schema using the API or using the user interface.